CRS-IMDPune/Python-Demo-Scripts/README.md

 It includes time series, line and filled contours, including maps, overlaying plots, vector plots and usage of shapefiles.
 Shapefile has been used to give administrative boundaries (Eg: state or district) in the map and also has been used for obtaining zonal statistics (such as state average) and to plot them.

+A set of examples for EOF analysis, trend and power spectrum analysis has also been included in respective folders.
+Few demonstrations of using Python for AI applications has also been added in this.

 The sample datasets used in this project has been included in the '/Sample_Data' directory.